 Professor of Political Science and Director of The Harriman Institute

 Alexander Cooley is Professor of Political Science at Barnard College.
-At Columbia University, he is also Deputy Director for Social Sciences Programming at the Harriman Institute, a Doctoral Dissertation Sponsor in the Graduate School of Arts and Sciences, Member of Saltzman Institute for War and Peace Studies, and teaches at the School of International and Public Affairs.
+At Columbia University, he is also Deputy Director for Social Sciences Programming at the Harriman Institute, a Doctoral Dissertation Sponsor in the Graduate School of Arts and Sciences, and Member of Saltzman Institute for War & Peace Studies.
 Professor Cooley’s research examines how external actors– including international organizations, multinational companies, NGOs, and foreign military bases – have influenced the development and sovereignty of the former Soviet states, with a focus on Central Asia and the Caucasus.